typelevel/Laika/docs/05-extending-laika/07-new-markup-output-formats.md

 * The `fileSuffix` method provides the suffix to append when writing files in this format (without the ".").

-* The `defaultTheme` is a legacy property that will get removed in the next release (0.16) which will introduce a proper Theme API.
-  It is safe to ignore it until then (you can provide an empty theme object in your implementation).

 * The `defaultRenderer` represents the actual renderer.
   It takes both, a formatter instance and the element to render and returns a String in the target format.